Antdfl/LearningPython/README.md

 ## LearningPython

-In this project, I'm tracking all the learning objects that I'm learning.
+In this project, I'm tracking all the learning objects that I'm learning in Python.

 ### Learning